Mazda CX-9 Road Test

 The rear seat is roomy with generous leg room and supports good posture.
 One can also slide it fore and aft.
 Access to the third-row seat is facilitated by pulling a lever, which helps slide the rear seat section and is mirrored on the other side.
 Mazda says production cars will have a mechanism that allows sliding a rear seat section while a child seat is attached.

 The control layout consists of what has become a Mazda standard--a central controller that interfaces with a screen and lets you manage audio, phone and navigation functions.
 The system has a learning curve to master, but it ultimately proves logical.

 The 2016 Mazda CX-9 will compete directly against three-row SUVs such as Honda Pilot, Hyundai Santa Fe, Kia Sorento, and Toyota Highlander.
 Prices are expected to be in line with the current model which range from the mid $30,000s to the low $40,000s.
 So far, the new CX-9 seems to successfully blend style, driving enjoyment, and family friendly utility.

-The new Mazda CX-9 goes on sale in Spring 2016.
+The new Mazda CX-9 goes on sale in late Spring 2016.
 We'll buy one for a full road test as soon as we can.